culinarycam/matching-hexadecimal-values/gist.md

 ### Grouping Constructs

+Grouping Constructs are identified with a "()".
+While this method has two main objectives (capturing and non-capturing), for the purpose of this tutorial, we will focus on the capturing aspect.
+When we look at the code: ([a-f0-9]{6}|[a-f0-9]{3}), we can tell it is capturing values to match for a specific sequence.
+If there was a "?:" somwhere in the middle of the code, we would identify it as a non-capturing grouping.

 ### Bracket Expressions

 Bracket Expressions are identified by "[]".
 They contain a range of charcaters that need to be matched.
 For the example above, our expressions are: